 The screenplay was written by Matthew Orton.
 It was inspired by the book written by Peter Malkin, one of the key operatives responsible for the capture of Adolf Eichmann.
 Chris Weitz directed the movie and did a great job with the extremely sensitive subject at hand.
 The end result is a tense thriller.
 It somehow deals with the Holocaust in a sensitive way but without shielding the audience from it's true horror.
 It raises significant questions on how easily hatred can be used as a political weapon to drive ambitious people to commit horrific acts.

-The casting is incredible.
+Similar to 1917, the casting is incredible.
 Ben Kingsley has managed some chilling performances in his past and always displayed diverse acting skills throughout his career.
 But this is easily his career best, playing the part of Adolf Eichmann.
 Oscar Isaac is cast as Peter Malkin and in my opinion should be getting some award nominations for his performance.
 In fact, the whole cast is brilliant with everyone capturing the essence of their roles perfectly.

 This is easily one of the best films I have seen in a long time.
 Watching a movie that tackles the horrors of the Holocaust in the centenary year of the armistice is powerful and thought-provoking.
 Operation Finale is a must watch and as a brand new release to Netflix you can watch it now.